Interface probe for antiferromagnets using geometric curvature: Diffusive Theory of Antiferromagnetic Metals

 \section{Diffusive Theory of Antiferromagnetic Metals}

 The general approach used to derive the quasiclassical theory in normal metals, superconductors and ferromagnetic metals is modified when treating antiferromagnetic metals, to account for their alternating magnetization on the two different sublattices.
 Recently, a quasiclassical theory for AFMs in the dirty limit has been developed in Ref. \cite{Fyhn2023}, where they use a square lattice with two sublattices, one for each spin direction.
 The AFM term enters the Usadel equation in a similar way to magnetic spin-flip impurities in normal metals.
-This is because the impurities in an antiferromagnet behave as if they where magnetic due to the hybridized spin-sublattice conduction states coupling differently to impurities on the two sublattices ~\cite{Fyhn2023}.
+This is because the impurities in an antiferromagnet behave as if they were magnetic due to the hybridized spin-sublattice conduction states coupling differently to impurities on the two sublattices ~\cite{Fyhn2023}.
 This theory has been applied to the study of the proximity effect in a superconductor-AFM hybrid structure, showing the appearance of long-ranged triplets \cite{Fyhn2022}.
 We note that a quasiclassical theory for AF insulators with superconductivity has also been developed recently \cite{Bobkov2022}.
 The approaches in Refs.~\cite{Fyhn2023,Fyhn2022} and Ref.~\cite{Bobkov2022} differ in that they assume different sizes for the chemical potential.
 In the former it is assumed large, meaning that only two of the four AFM bands contribute significantly to the dynamics of the system.
 Therefore, only two AFM bands are included in the quasiclassical theory, resulting in a Usadel equation with the same matrix structure as for ferromagnetic metals.
+By employing this model for our system, the role of the chemical potential is simply to control the effective impurity strength.
 In the latter approach \cite{Bobkov2022}, the chemical potential is assumed to be close to zero.
 This allows for interband effects, necessitating the inclusion of all four AF bands.
 The difference between the two cases, as well as the crossover between them, is discussed in Ref.~\cite{Bobkov2023}.

 Below we introduce the Usadel equation for straight antiferromagnets, before we extend the quasiclassical theory of AFMs developed in Ref.~\cite{Fyhn2023} to include geometric curvature in Sec.~\ref{sec:diff_CurvedAF}.